Hegemonic stability theory: Complications

 The first complication for testing the HST against history is the absence of a case to test.
 The world hegemony is unprecedented.
 William Wohlforth emphasized that we are living in the world's first hegemonic system.
 Even the leading Realist opponent of the HST agreed on the matter: A dominant power without rivals rising to challenge is a position without precedent.
-Hence, Walt concluded in 2009, there is no yet consensus on the overall impact of hegemony.
+Hence, Walt concluded in 2009, there is not yet consensus on the overall impact of hegemony.
 The phenomenon is recent and has yet to receive a sustained theoretical attention.

 Moreover, the historical IR research remains Eurocentric and Europe has not experienced pan-European hegemony since the fall of Rome.
 The world during the Pax Britannica was multipolar rather than hegemonic and the period is characterized by hegemonic rivalry rather than stability.
 Earlier modern European powers named hegemonic in some works, such as the Netherlands, Spain and Portugal, were even less hegemonic than Britain.
 Gilpin noted that Portugal and the Netherlands only dominated trade.
+David Wilkinson was perplexed.
+Russia, the Ottoman Empire, Persia, and India definitely never felt the Dutch hegemony.
+When the English felt the Dutch hegemony, they defeated it and renamed New Amsterdam.
 Modern Europe before 1990 had never been hegemonic system, which by definition has only one unrivaled power.

 A product of eurocentric research, the Hegemonic Stability Theory was as much theory about instability.
 In a cyclical pattern, the hegemonic stability would be followed by violent hegemonic power transition to rising competitors (Gilpin, Modelski, Organsky).
 Periods of expansion are followed by equilibrium which is “merely a temporary phenomenon in the continuing process of international political change.”
 Organsky, having combined the Hegemonic Stability Theory with the Power transition theory, created a perfect oxymoron.
 Bound to the modern Europe, the IR research found dubious hegemons, drew from these cases the paradigm of imminent hegemonic fall and implied it to the United States: